dhis2/dhis2.github.io/_posts/2019-01-31-the-build-system.md

 ## Service responsibilities

-Let's walk through the responsibilities of each service in the above diagram.
+Let's walk through the responsibilities of each service (container) in the above diagram.

 ### GitHub